zoriya/blog/content/blogs/vim/index.md

 ### Merit vs difficulty

-But one need to remember, the goal of an editor is not being beginner-friendly.
+That may sound weird at first, but the goal of an editor is not being beginner-friendly.
 Writing software is hard, you are probably not choosing your language or tech stack based on how beginner-friendly it is.
-You also take into accounts the advantages of your tools and if the advantages outweighs the difficulties of it, you simply use it.
-Need an example about hard to learn tools that you or your company probably uses: Kubernetes, Git, JS Bundlers, Hexagonal Architecture, React/Angular/YourNewJsFramwork or even Rust (probably not used at your company tho).
+Taking into account the advantages of your tools is also important.
+If the advantages outweigh the difficulties of it, you simply use it. <br/>
+Please don't take my word for it, look at the tools you or your company uses daily.
+Some examples might include kubernetes, git, hexagonal architecture, react/angular/your-new-js-framwork or even rust.

 The first thing you should seek in a tool is its capacities.
-You should prefer to use powerful tools over easy tools for most use cases ; and my guess is you already are doing that for your text editor.
-Does any of you is using notepad as your daily editor?
-I certainly hope not.
+You should prefer to use powerful tools over easy tools for most use cases ; and I guess you are already choosing powerful tools for your text editor.
+I don't think any reader is using notepad or nano as their only editor.

 So I just said that you should prefer powerful tools and I guess most of you think that vim is not one of those tools.
 After all, how can a tool originally created in 1976 be still considered powerful today considering it did not change that much on a surface level?